JaimeVelasco/bbv/README.md

-# BumbleBee Vapes
+# BumbleBee Vape
-## A serverless mkt site and email collector
+## A serverless mkt website and email collector

 #### This is a simple static site, hosted on Github Pages and using the following technologies: